 Modernized e-File (MeF) for Employment Taxes

 A Transmitter sends the electronic return data directly to the IRS.
-EROs may apply to be Transmitters and transmit return data themselves, or they may contract with an accepted third-party Transmitter to transmit the data.
+Electronic Return Originators (EROs) may apply to be Transmitters and transmit return data themselves, or they may contract with an accepted third-party Transmitter to transmit the data.
 A Transmitter does not have signature authority for the taxpayers that it services.

 If you have questions, or require assistance completing the IRS e-file application, phone 1-866-255-0654 (toll-free).